Experienced Forum User, Published Author, Experienced player

 Posts: 706

 I voted "yes."
 I had been eagerly awaiting an eventual TAS of this game.
 I have fond memories of playing this game with the Phantom Menace soundtrack CD playing in the background :) I really appreciated the commentary as it helped me understand what was going on in context.
 Perhaps my memory of the game is fuzzy but were there other courses that weren't raced for some reason?
-I'll have to go back to some old videos I had but there was at least one course I remember having a half lap skip that I didn't see in this run. *edit* here is the shortcut I was thinking of: Link to video Link to videoLink to video
+I'll have to go back to some old videos I had but there was at least one course I remember having a half lap skip that I didn't see in this run.

-Experienced Forum User, Experienced player, Published Author (600)
+Experienced Forum User, Published Author, Experienced player

 Joined: 10/23/2004